 << Go Back up to Website Homepage

 Following catching-up with some old Ford Fiesta friends (when a few of us were petrolheads in our formative years) I thought it’d be interesting to put together a complete list of all the vehicles I’ve owned.
 Of course many people have owned lots more cars than I have, but it is an odd list looking back at it.
 In the hope some of you might not scroll to the bottom of the page, the list is in reverse order!

-September 2015 onwards.
-Spotted while I was on a work assignment in San Rafael, CA, and turned-out to be a great bike.
-The bike had 1 mile on the clock when I bought it so was not technically brand new; it was originally bought by a production company so that John McGuinness, of TT fame, could make his entrance onto stage in suitable style as a surprise guest at the EMC-World conference in Las Vegas (May 2015).
+September 2015 to June 2021.
+Spotted while I was on a work assignment in San Rafael in California, and turned-out to be a great bike.
+The bike had 2 miles on the clock when I bought it so was not technically brand new; it was originally bought by a production company so that John McGuinness, of Isle of Man TT racing fame, could make his entrance onto stage in suitable style as a surprise guest at the EMC-World conference in Las Vegas (May 2015).